JUST ELECTRONICS — NO PHONY BOMB PARTS INCLUDED!

 The wires are held with screw terminals so they are easily replaced.
 If you don’t want to actually cut the wires, you can leave the screws a bit loose and pull the wires out instead.

 Requires a common 9V DC power adapter with a 2.1mm center-positive plug.
 The adapter should be rated for at least 200mA.
 This is also available in the nootropic design store.

 The clock can also be powered by batteries.
 Six AA, C or D cell batteries can be used to provide 9V.
 C or D cells will provide the longest life.
 The clock draws about 90mA of current.

 V2 boards also have connections to allow you to connect external power.

-V2 boards have connections to trigger external devices.
-The trigger will be 5V during the "detonation" sequence, then will got back to 0V.
+There are connections for an external device.
+The trigger will be 5V during the “detonation” sequence, then will got back to 0V.
 This allows you to connect external devices like relays.
 IMPORTANT: The trigger pin can only deliver 20mA of current, so do NOT try to directly control a device that requires lots of current.
 See instructions for connecting a relay to the Defusable Clock.

 The Defusable Clock is completely hackable.
 It is powered by an ATmega328 microcontroller with the Arduino bootloader, so you can easily reprogram it to your liking.
 The software is all open source!
-Read more about hacking the clock here.
+More info below.

 Setting the Time

 To set the time, simply press the HOUR and MIN buttons.
 You can hold the buttons to make the numbers advance automatically.
 When setting the hour, the LED marked PM will indicate that the hour is PM.
 (The PM LED is only lit when setting the time and alarm because it is quite bright and distracting.)